 DIE DEUTSCHE DIVA

-Ingeborg Hallstein, a very high, very light German coloratura soprano, dabbled in just about everything in her fairly short career prime of about a decade.
-She burst onto the scene in 1959 with an uncommonly sweet voice and beautiful face and figure, which immediately moved her front and center in German musical life.
+Ingeborg Hallstein burst onto the scene in 1959 with an uncommonly sweet voice and beautiful face and figure, which immediately moved her front and center in German musical life.
 As with her contemporaries Erika Koeth and Anneliese Rothenberger, she assailed music ranging from Mozart's most demanding coloratura arias to an array of lieder, and beer barrels full of operetta.
 She didn't record the many new works she premiered by Henze, Egk, and Milhaud -- but she spent lots of time in the studio warbling away in the three basics: opera, operetta, and lieder.

 In the album covers for each of these musical styles, she maintains her charming, accessible, glamorous personality.
 However, you can see a distinct shift in her image over a decade: from that of a vivacious young fashion-plate to a more formal, almost prudent (yet still gracious) musician.
 This is quite apparent when comparing the cover stylings of her original Polydor recitals in the 1960s with their BASF reissues in the 1970s.